Top 40+ ASP.NET MVC Interview Questions & Answers

 Ans:

-The Razor View Engine in ASP.NET MVC parses and renders views containing HTML markup and embedded C# code.
-It provides a clean and concise syntax for writing dynamic web pages.
-It allows developers to seamlessly mix HTML markup with server-side code using @ symbols to denote code blocks and expressions.
-In Visual Studio, razor views offer easy readability, strong typing, and IntelliSense support.
+The Razor View Engine in ASP.NET MVC parses and renders views with HTML markup and embedded C# code.
+It offers a clean syntax for creating dynamic web pages, allowing developers to mix HTML and server-side code using @ symbols for code blocks and expressions.
+In Visual Studio, Razor views provide easy readability, strong typing, and IntelliSense support.
+This integration enhances the development experience and streamlines dynamic web page creation.

 23. Explain the concept of Areas in ASP.NET MVC.